Abhishekkrishnan-UV/Abhishekkrishnan-UV.github.io/README.md

 ### Result.
-Successfully light the LED using a Push Button.
+Successfully lit the LED using a Push Button.